jamietre/CsQuery/README.md

 ### Documentation

+Documentation is being moved from here to the `documentation` folder.
+So far these methods can be found there:

+- [Create](https://github.com/jamietre/CsQuery/blob/master/documentation/create.md): Creating a new DOM from HTML in memory, a file, a stream, or a URL
+- [Render](https://github.com/jamietre/CsQuery/blob/master/documentation/render.md): Rendering your DOM back to HTML

-This document explains how to use CsQuery to parse and manipulate HTML.
-It's not comprehensive, but covers most common uses for reading HTML documents from files and URLS, and using it like jQuery.
+Everything else will be found here in the reame.
+It covers most common uses for reading HTML documents from files and URLS, and using it like jQuery.

-I've just started organizing various tutorials and details to a [documentation](documentation/readme.md) folder in the repository.
-So far this includes a writeup on the options for creating output from CsQuery.

 I also post about [CsQuery on my blog](http://blog.outsharked.com/search/label/csquery) from time to time.
 Here are a few tutorials from there: